nati-natnael/MyRetail/README.md

 ```
 ## Run Tests Locally
 MyRetail is cover by unit and acceptance tests.

+Pre-requisites:
+* MyRetail App and all its dependencies must be installed locally.
+Assuming MyRetail app settings contain default db connection strings, MongoDB server is not required locally to run tests.

 ---
 **NOTE** - MyRetail acceptance tests use hosted version of the app.